nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-PedestalStorageAndDelivery.md

 ### How Long will the Silo need to remain open?

 To determine how long the silo will need to remain open to allow the statues to be left untouched, the speed of the robot must be determined.
-According to the locomotion subsystem, the robot will never be going slower than 0.0677 m/s when traversing the playing field.
+The robot will be moving at $0.0677 \frac{m}{s}$ after opening the silo and releasing the pedestal.

 $0.0677 \frac{m}{s} = 2.665 \frac{in}{s}$